NVSL/QuadClass-Resources/labs/Building-The-Quadcopter-Schematic/README.md

 If you feel like being efficient, you can leave `SDA` and `SCL` off the signal breakout header, since they are on the rescue header.

+### Battery Voltage Meter

+You can monitor the batteries voltage using a voltage divider and one of the MCU's analog pins (https://learn.sparkfun.com/tutorials/voltage-dividers/all).
+The basic idea is to divide the battery voltage (4.2V max) so that the maximum output of the divider is less than 1.8V.
+Then you can measure the that voltage with one of the MCU's analog inputs.

+You should use large resistances in your divider (e.g., in the kOhms range) so that not much current flows through it.

 ### Some LEDs

 You should also add some LEDs to your design.
 There are several reasons to add LEDs to your design: